arjasco/laravel-clockwork-sms-notifications/README.md

 # Laravel Clockwork SMS Notifications

-This package provides  the ability to use [Clockwork SMS](https://wwww.clockworksms.com) for Laravel notifications.
+This package extends the laravel notification system to add the UK based [Clockwork SMS](https://wwww.clockworksms.com) as an additional delivery method.

 ## Installation